 When sliding the ring on and off, make sure you apply more pressure on the part of the band that is underneath your finger.
 There is less skin, but more “cushion” (muscle) on the underside of a finger.
 If you use this factor to your advantage, it will help the top half of the ring pass over the top of your knuckle, which is usually the hardest part.

 5. Ease the ring on, do not force

 Once you manage to get the ring right in the middle of the knuckle, focus on getting the top of the ring over the top of the knuckle.
 Do this with small movements, to and fro, as you slowly push the ring on.

 6. Once it’s on the finger, adjust the ring if it’s loose

 Now your ring is on your finger.
 But it may feel a little loose if your finger is a lot slimmer than your knuckle.
 If so, you might want to invest in a pack of ring adjusters (tiny transparent coils) or snuggies (tiny sticky felt pads).
 These attach to the underside of the ring and make it sit more snugly.
 You can easily buy these from any big online store like Amazon.

 7. If you need to take the ring off

 You may need to take the ring off occasionally.
 If so, simply follow the instructions above, moving the ring in the opposite direction on your finger.
-Don’t forget to remove the ring size adjuster and apply cream first.
+First, though, don’t forget to remove the ring size adjuster if you’re using one, and apply cream.

 Practice makes perfect!
-Practice putting on the ring several times before the big day, to make sure you can do it as smoothly as possible.
-Don’t forget to apply the cream before the ceremony starts.
+If you’re worried about getting a ring on during your wedding ceremony, practice putting on the ring several times before the big day, to make sure you can do it as smoothly as possible.
+Don’t forget to task one of your bridesmaids or groomsmen to bring some cream, and then apply it to your ring finger just before the ceremony starts.